Nemesis99100/All-Things-Web/README.md

   2. How do you change the name of a repository after it already has a name?
 ANSWERED
   3. How do you add more branches to a repository?
   4. Please define the following terms (make up the selection where '<>Code' is).
+Please answer in a committed text file added to this repository.

 I am just starting out with GitHub obviously, but also am new to the whole coding subject and would like to learn based on the project-based technique.
 I'm looking forward to working on GitHub with others in the near future!